A Sir Walter Scott Tour of Edinburgh

 The Club is also grateful to a number of individuals who have offered suggestions, corrections, and contextual insights at various stages of development.
 These contributions have been warmly appreciated.

-Particular thanks are due to: Dr Iain G. Brown, Dr. Lucy Wood, Gavin Hewitt CMG, and Robert (“Bob”) Alloo.
+Particular thanks are due to: Alasdair Hutton, Dr Iain G. Brown, Richard Wiseman, Gavin Hewitt CMG, Robert Alloo, and Angus Stewart, Lord Stewart.

 Any remaining errors or omissions are the responsibility of the Edinburgh Sir Walter Scott Club.